jamesjcai/readthedocs_ml4b/docs/chapter_matrices.rst

 Compact notation for describing sets of data and sets of equations.
 Efficient methods for manipulating sets of data and solving sets of equations.

+In general, the data from single-cell transcriptomics can be described in a :math:`c \times g` expression matrix :math:`A`, where :math:`c` is the number of cells, :math:`g` is the number of genes, and the element :math:`A_{i,j}` indicates the expression of gene :math:`j` in cell :math:`i`.
+As the human body expresses about 20,000 genes (:math:`g` ≈ 20,000), the cells are embedded in a high-dimensional transcriptional space in which cells are close to each other if they have a similar expression of genes.

 Matrix Definition
 -----------------
 A matrix is a rectangular array of numbers arranged in rows and columns.
 The array of numbers below is an example of a matrix.